3 Unexpected Costs of Raising a Kid

 Director, Corporate Communications and PR

-The greatest challenge today in raising kids is navigating and balancing their future and your future.
-While some traditionalists would say that as parents we should sacrifice for our children, there is enough data to suggest that we as parents should strike a better balance to ensure we are saving enough for retirement while still meeting our obligations to our dependents.
-It is also crucial that we teach our kids about money early on, so that they can do the same.
+While it’s good to be aware of the costs of raising a kid, another challenge is navigating and balancing their future and your future.
+Of course, we all make sacrifices for our children.
+However, there is enough data to suggest that we as parents need to strike a better balance to ensure we are saving enough for retirement while still meeting our obligations to our dependents.
+It’s also crucial that we teach our kids about money early on, so that they can do the same.